hojat2079/NoteCleanArchitecture/README.md

 # NoteCleanArchitecture

-This is a simple Note application implemented with mvvm architecture.
+This is a simple Note application implemented with Kotlin and mvvm architecture.

 In this application, the following library and concepts have been used: